 Consider, for example, that your room mate might have googled about DataLad a bit.
-On the datalad homepage he might have found very useful additional information, such as the asciicast on dataset nesting.
-Because he found this very helpful in understanding dataset nesting concepts, he decided to download the shell script that was used to generate this example from GitHub, and saved it in the code/ directory.
+In the depths of the web, he might have found useful additional information, such a script on dataset nesting.
+Because he found this very helpful in understanding dataset nesting concepts, he decided to download it from GitHub, and saved it in the code/ directory.

-He does it using the datalad command datalad download-url that you experienced in section Create a dataset (page 29) already: This command will download a file just as wget, but it can also take a commit message and will save the download right to the history of the dataset that you specify, while recording its origin as provenance information.
+He does it using the datalad command datalad download-url that you experienced in section Create a dataset (page 32) already: This command will download a file just as wget, but it can also take a commit message and will save the download right to the history of the dataset that you specify, while recording its origin as provenance information.